NSIS-Dev/homebrew-makensis/README.md

 ## Usage

-You can now install any version of `makensis` between 2.34 and the latest using the command `brew install makensis@<version>` comm
+You can now install any version of `makensis` between 2.34 and the latest using the command `brew install makensis@<version>`

 ```sh
 $ brew install makensis@3.03